davida26/davida26.github.io/_posts/2016-03-27-setting-up-https-ssl-on-github-pages.md

 ### Adding SSL to your GitHub Page

 This year, I set out to update my blog and make it compliant with Google's Best Practices.
-As mentioned above, HTTPS pages are ranked better so lets get to it.
+As mentioned above, HTTPS pages are ranked better so let's get to it.

 #### 1. Adding a custom domain name to your GitHub Page